SBRT for Prostate Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on androgen deprivation therapy (ADT), you may continue as long as it started within 185 days before registration.

-Is stereotactic body radiation therapy (SBRT) safe for treating prostate cancer?
+What evidence suggests that stereotactic body radiation therapy might be an effective treatment for prostate cancer?

 Comron Hassanzadeh, MD